kubevela/kubevela.github.io/docs/getting-started/introduction.md

 ![](../resources/vela-overview.jpg)

-We mainly provide two products for different users, they're [KubeVela](./end-user/quick-start-cli) and [VelaUX](./quick-start).

 - Platform builders for PaaS, Serverless, Application Management/Delivery systems
-	- [KubeVela](./end-user/quick-start-cli) works as an application delivery engine that you could build your advanced platform with.
+	- KubeVela works as an application delivery engine that you could build your advanced platform with.
 - ISV, SaaS owners, and Application Architects who need to distribute software to anywhere
 	- KubeVela has full extension and integration capabilities to allow users to distribute applications with [customized addons](./platform-engineers/addon/intro) easily.
 Think about an App Store but on Kubernetes and clouds.
 - Application Developers, Operators, DevOps Engineers
-	- [VelaUX](./quick-start) is an addon of KubeVela, with this addon enabled, it provides an out-of-box modern application Continuous Delivery (CD) and Management platform with an easy-to-use UI console.
+	- VelaUX is an addon of KubeVela, with this addon enabled, it provides an out-of-box modern application Continuous Delivery (CD) and Management platform with an easy-to-use UI console.

 ## What's the relationship between OAM, KubeVela and VelaUX?